gullevek/reverse_geolocate/README.md

 if no -g or -e flag is given the keys are read from the config file.
 If the -g or -e parameter is given it will override the one found in the config file.
 A new parameter can be written to this config file with -w parameter.

+### Cache lookups ###

+If the same GPS coordinate is detected no other API maps call is done.
+With the fuzzy-distance argument this can be further extended to certain distances for each GPS coordinate from each other.
+The default value is 10m and can be overriden with an value to the argument.

+Can be used to force cache on GPS coordinates that are very close to each other but not exactly the same.

 ### Google data priority

 Based in the JSON return data the following fields are set in order.
 If one can not be found for a target set, the next one below is used